Francisco Lindor: 2015

-The Indians purchased Lindor's contract from Columbus on June 14, 2015 and added him to the active roster.
+The Indians purchased Lindor's contract from Columbus on June 14, 2015, and added him to the active roster.
 In 59 games for Columbus prior to his promotion, he was batting .284 with two home runs and 22 RBIs.
 He made his debut with the Indians that day as a pinch hitter.
 He stayed in the game and recorded his first major league hit.
-Lindor won the American League (AL) Rookie of the Month Award for September, during which he batted .362.
+Lindor won the American League Rookie of the Month Award for September, during which he batted .362.
 He finished the 2015 season with a .313 batting average, 12 home runs, 51 RBIs, 12 stolen bases and 22 doubles in 99 games for the Indians.
 He placed second in the AL Rookie of the Year Award voting.